Founder and Managing Partner, Rethink Impact

 Former CEO, Walgreens Boots Alliance

 After 22 years at Kimberly Clark, Roz moved to Walmart, where she was CEO of Sam’s Club.
 She was COO and Group President of Starbucks before leading Walgreens from 2021 to 2023.
-On the board of VillageMD, Roz also chairs the Board of Trustees of Spelman College, her alma mater.
+On the boards of VillageMD and United Airlines, Roz also chairs the Board of Trustees of Spelman College, her alma mater.

 Executive Chairman and Chief Creative Officer, Tory Burch